 - Immediately take an in-service withdrawal of your contributions

 - Rollover the contributions to a Roth IRA or Roth SDIRA plan

 - Keep any pre-tax contributions in your 401k account so as not to incur any penalties

 - Alternatively, you can rollover the pre-tax contributions to the Roth IRA as well and pay taxes on it now, so your money can then grow tax-free

 Remember, it’s important to complete the Roth rollover as soon as possible after making the after-tax contribution.
 This is because any returns on these funds will be taxed at the time of the conversion.
-If you do accrue earnings on your after-tax contributions, you will be forced to roll these into a traditional IRA instead of a Roth.
+If you do accrue earnings on your after-tax contributions, you will be forced to pay taxes on the earning at the time of the rollover.

 The important part of the mega backdoor Roth strategy is being able to contribute after-tax dollars after you max out the employee limit of $19,500.
-The extra $38,500 is normally the limit set aside for the employer.
-While your employer will likely match some funds, they very likely will never reach this maximum.
+The extra $38,500 is the limit set aside for the employer.
+While your employer will likely match some funds, they very likely will never reach this maximum (unless you have an awesome employer).
 This is why you have to contribute to it after-tax to reap the benefits of the full limit.

 Let’s use a real-world example to show how this process works: